KAI KF-21 (KF-X)

-The Korea Aerospace Industries (KAI) KF-21 Boramae (Falcon) is a multi-role 4.5 generation fighter.
+The Korea Aerospace Industries (KAI) KF-21 Boramae (Northern Goshawk) is a multi-role 4.5 generation fighter.
 The aircraft is powered by two General Electric (GE) F414-400K turbofan engines.
 The KF-21 will be built in two capability blocks with the first increment storing munitions externally while the second block stores munitions in an internal weapons bay.
 The aircraft was formerly designated as KF-X until April 2021.

 Prelude & Early Ambitions

 In the early 1990s, South Korea sought to develop a robust domestic aerospace industry.
 Under the Peace Bridge II program, Lockheed Martin agreed to open a production line for F-16s in Korea.
 Hundreds of South Korean engineers were trained in the United States in preparation for domestic F-16 production and Lockheed Martin committed to a series of offset agreements including the development of a new Advanced Jet Trainer (AJT) designated as the KTX-2 which would become the T-50.
 In response to the Asian Financial Crisis of 1997, the Korean government directed the creation of KAI in October 1999 from the three largest aerospace chaebols (Korean conglomerates): Daewoo Heavy Machinery, Hyundai and Samsung Techwin (formerly Samsung Aerospace).